Icon-Newsletter-smaller

 • PESONet

-LandBank Link.BizPortal’s main service is helping clients pay for products and services online, but you can also use it to settle your BIR-related dues.
+LandBank Link.BizPortal’s main service is helping clients pay for products and services online, including your BIR-related dues.
 It can accommodate small and large payments.

 LandBank’s online banking facility can also generate and issue online payment confirmations that clients can print or receive through email.
-Because it’s available seven days a week, including holidays (except system maintenance), you can deal with your taxes any day.
+You can deal with your taxes any day because it’s available seven days a week, including holidays (except system maintenance).

 📌 DBP Pay Tax Online